Sacred Heart Parish has a history that spans three centuries. Each era has contributed to the church as it is today.

 Father Peter Stryker arrived in 2002 and served as pastor until 2011.
 The Diocese took over the pastoral care of Sacred Heart and assigned Father Masi, from the Heralds of Good News as our pastor.
 Although Father Masi was only here for a year, he made great strides in building our parish family and the Holy Spirit truly began to stir within our church.
 Father Masi was reassigned in 2012.

-Our current priest, Father Jojy Joseph of the Heralds of Good News, began his pastorate here in June of 2012.
+Father Jojy Joseph of the Heralds of Good News, began his pastorate here in June of 2012.
 Father Jojy is a kind soul and encourages ministries to help build the faith of our youth.
 He has been instrumental in helping our church be financially stable.
 He is a gentle man and we are truly blessed to have him as our priest.
-We look forward to many more years under his pastoral care and know that our parish will grow under his guidance.